FlipsideCrypto/ethereum-models/models/doc_descriptions/event_logs/eth_event_inputs.md

 {% docs eth_event_inputs %}

-[BETA TABLE] - The decoded event inputs for a given event.
+The decoded event inputs for a given event.

 {% enddocs %}